-Figure 8.5-96: Schematic View of the Lines with Several Facilities
+Figure 8.5-104: Schematic view of railway lines and installations

 8.5.27 Power Supplied to the Railway

 The detectors and other track devices require a power supply for their operation.
 Since the railway lines are in remote areas facilities are required to obtain power at strategic locations on the railroad.
 A connection will be established with the Hydro-Québec high voltage network to supply the different zones.
 Then, step-down transformers will be positioned to obtain low DC voltage values adapted to the needs.